KDeLaria/stock-portfolio-app/README.md

 ## Usage

 When you visit the site you can view news articles and the highest gaining and lowest dropping stocks.
+To login or register click on the login button in the upper right corner.
+Once logged in you can view
 <!-- ![homepage](./public/images/screenshot1.jpg)

 When you visit the site you can click on the "read more" button to view the pets that are available for adoption.